harness/developer-hub/kb/platform/harness-platform-faqs.md

 Yes, expressions in delegate selections are supported.
 You can pass expressions during delegate selection in a pipeline.
 This will be resolved to the value of that variable.
 If that value is present as a tag in a delegate, then that delegate will be selected.

-### What am I getting the `Error: Rate limit reached for tasks with rank IMPORTANT.
-Current task count 5985 and max limit 5000`?
+### Why am I getting an "Error: Rate limit reached for tasks with rank IMPORTANT.
+Current task count 5985 and max limit 5000"?

 This could happen when manager iterator is not running, there is a limit of 5000 delegate tasks at a time per account, but if iterator is not running, it will not get deleted automatically and this error is returned.